- The stock trading market is highly competitive.The top 3 competitors are E*Trade, Robinhood and Stash

 Robinhood is a relatively new trading system that was founded in 2013, 30 years after E-Trade.
-They also cover all stocks, options, ETFs, and cryptocurrency deals, but their main deal is no commission per trade.
+They also cover all stocks, options, ETFs, and cryptocurrency trading, but their main appeal is “no commission” per trade.
 How do they make money then?
 Find the answer in the next section about monetization strategies.
 This investing app is extremely versatile and tries to keep up with modern trends.
 For example, in 2019 they launched a follow-up Robinhood Snacks app with ‘digestible financial news’ and even their own podcast (!), that hit millions of downloads in the first 9 months.

 Stash is also loved because of its educational content, simple interface, and onboarding support — that’s why it’s considered to be a good option for beginners.
 To start, the app asks users questions about their goals and expectations to choose risks and the strategy for investments.
 The company provides stocks and ETFs trading, charging a monthly fee from $1 to $9, depending on your account plan.

 How does a stock trading app make money?

 Monetization strategy first, execution after.
 Before thinking about how to build a stock trading platform, we recommend defining how you can make money from it and what your business model is going to be.
 There are numerous monetization options, and in the article, we review the most popular and effective ones:

 - Interest.
 For example, Robinhood collects interest from uninvested funds on customer’s balance and gets heavily criticized because of that.
 Yes, users pay extra for it — it’s like when a bank collects interest from your cash deposit on the amount you have.